Professor Richard Compton

 The group has a strong history in producing outstanding Part II and D.Phil. theses.
 The work of the group is at the forefront of international research and our students all contribute to this from day one.
 We have a wide range of interests within dedicated experimental and theoretical subgroups.
 The Compton Group website allows you to explore some of the research, the publications (and books) and to see the scientists in, and collaborating with, the Group.

 Richard Compton also has interest in the history of electrochemistry.
 The book “A G Stromberg: First Class Scientist, Second Class Citizen.
-Letters from the GULAG and a History of Electroanalysis in the USSR” written with A S Kabakaev, M J Stawpert, G G Wildgoose and E A Zakharova, (Imperial College Press) will be published in early 2011.
+Letters from the GULAG and a History of Electroanalysis in the USSR” written with A S Kabakaev, M J Stawpert, G G Wildgoose and E A Zakharova, (Imperial College Press) was published in early 2011.